metabase/metabase/docs/users-guide/interactive-dashboards.md

 - Open the Metabase action menu.
 - Go to a custom destination.
-- Update a dashboard filter (if the dashboard has a filter)
+- Update a dashboard filter (if the dashboard has a filter).

 SQL questions will only have the option to **Go to a custom destination**, and **Update a dashboard filter**, as the action menu (which allows users to [drill through the data](https://www.metabase.com/blog/drilling-through-data/index.html)) is only available to questions composed with the query builder.

-If your dashboard has a filter, you'll also see an option to update the filter (see [cross-filtering](#cross---filtering-a-dashboard) below).
+If your dashboard has a filter, you'll also see an option to [update the filter](#use-a-chart-to-filter-a-dashboard).

 ![Click behavior menu](images/interactive-dashboards/click-behavior-menu.png)